This Lemon Lavender Layer Cake is a sweet teatime treat. It’s easy to make, yet pretty enough to serve for a special occasion.

 - 1/4 teaspoon fine grain salt

-- Gel food colors in red purple, and fuchsia (see recipe notes)
+- Soft gel food colors in red, purple, and fuchsia (such as Chefmaster, see recipe notes)

 - Gum paste flowers optional, see blog post for sources